davidleiti/Monumental/README.md

     locally.
 - After landmark discovery, the application should enqueue the upload process of the respective image to the cloud storage.
-- The users should be able to view their finished sessions and their discovered land- marks along with their respective images on any logged in device.
+- The users should be able to view their finished sessions and their discovered landmarks along with their respective images on any logged in device.

 #### 4.1.5 Non-functional Requirements

 **Usability requirements**

-- The application should provide clear indications related to its usage and under- standable error messages in the case of unexpected faults.
+- The application should provide clear indications related to its usage and understandable error messages in the case of unexpected faults.

 - The application should be built with support for system enabled accessibility